This is how to sous vide chicken, beef or just about anything. Easy way to get started as a beginner when you’ve never done this before.

 This is also known to many as a sous vide machine.
 One of the better machines to sous vide with is the Anova Precision Cooker.
 This is made to create the perfect water bath for your sous vide bag.
 You can even make sous vide frozen chicken breast this way, just add an extra 30 minutes to the timing.

-Chicken Sous Vide
+Anova Sous Vide Chicken Breast

 The great thing about cooking sous vide steak or other types of meat is that the sous vide cooking method really isn’t hard to do.
 In fact, it’s as simple as setting the correct cooking temperature and setting the timer.

-Once that is done, all that is left is placing the steak, pork chop, chicken breasts, or other types of meat in the water to start cooking.
+Once that is done, all that is left is placing the frozen steak, pork chop, chicken breasts, or other types of meat in the water to start cooking.

 However you’re wanting your steak cooked will change up the time that you’re cooking it.
 The other meats, such as chicken or pork, have to be carefully cooked.
 You do not want to eat these types of meat undercooked.
 You’ll have to adjust the time and temperature accordingly.